giaku/abs-k8s-experiments/README.md

 Folder "stress-test-pairs" shows an example of how the script from calibration has been modified for running two stress tests simultaneously in order to perform the experiments with pairs of workflows together.

+Folder "stress-test-triplets" shows an example of the stress test script to perform the experiments with triplets of workflows together.

 # Requirements:

 Virtual Machine OS: Centos 7